iamalmiir/NYC-Winter-Theme-VS-Code/README.md

-NYC Winter Theme is designed to be both functional and visually appealing, making it a great choice for developers who want to add a touch of the Big Apple to their coding experience.
+Introducing NYC Winter Theme - a perfect blend of functionality and visual appeal for developers seeking a touch of the Big Apple in their coding experience.
+Explore our curated collection and elevate your coding with the charm of a New York winter.

+Please note that these NYC Winter Themes have been meticulously customized to fit my personal preferences.
+I hope you enjoy them as much as I do!

+Themes that have been customized:

+- Tokyo Night
+- Dracula

 ## Screenshots